10XGenomics/enclone/README.md

 have the power to fully understand the nature of the receptors for those cells, because you have in hand the sequences for each of their chains.

-You should be able to directly see their biology, without aid from a computational expert.
+You should be able to directly see this biology, without aid from a computational expert.
 To that end, we start with this simple goal:

 <img align="left" src="img/mission.svg" alt="mission" title="mission" />
 The <i>finding</i> part is
-algorithmically challenging: it is very easy to mistakenly put unrelated cells in the same clonotype, or to "pollute" a clonotype with chains that do not belong there.
+algorithmically challenging: it is very easy to mistakenly put unrelated cells in the same clonotype, or to "pollute" a clonotype with chains that do not belong in it.
-The <i>displaying</i> part is also challenging: we are unaware of other tools to do it.
+The <i>displaying</i> part is also challenging: we are unaware of other tools that do so.

 <br>
 <br>